MarshP/learn-mathematics/Mathematics/Secondary/Algebra I/Linear Equations.md

 ## Learning checklist

+> [!WARNING] Errors I often make
+> 1. When multiplying out brackets, ensure the sign of the product/s is correct.
+> 2. When moving terms across the equals sign, ensure the sign correctly reflects how you removed the term from the original side.
+E.g "+2" moved across the equals becomes "-2" because it was subtracted from the original side. **Think: I'm not moving +2 across; I'm subtracting it from each side.**

 - We call an equation linear if every term is either a constant or a product of a constant and the first power of a single variable.
 - Why we don't use x as the sign for multiplication; what we do instead; **dots, parentheses, proximity**.
 - Define **term** (a constant, or a variable and coefficient) and **expression** (terms separated by + or -)